This is the EIB Network, where we serve humanity simply by showing up.

 Now, those guys look like giants now, which you go back and compare to people today.

-But Dukakis eventually prevailed in that in that group.
+But Dukakis eventually prevailed in that group.

-Gepart didn't last long.
+Gephardt didn't last long.

-Al Gore, of course, uh, problematic, Gary Hart Pence.
+Al Gore, of course, problematic.

-Yeah, Hart Pence's problem.
+Yeah, Hartpence's problem.

 He got into an argument with Jesse Jackson over who could get us out of wherever first.

-No, that was with Mondel in 84.
+No, that was with Mondal in 84.

 Sorry, I'm confusing the years.